 Network mapping has evolved into a study of computer science, and continues to rise in importance with the growth of complex and dynamic networks as well as cloud computing.

-What is a Drive?
-Types of Drivers?
+What is a Network Drive?
+What are type of network drivers?

-A drive in a computer is a location that stores information; this information is not removed easily.
+A network drive in a computer is a location that stores information; this information is not removed easily.
 All drives in your computer store files and programs that may be used by the computer.

 - Local drive: A local drive is an internal or external drive that is directly connected to your computer.
 These drives, by default, can be accessed only by your computer.